MoeHurmoz/Prayers-web-app/README.md

 This repository contains the source code for a web application designed for displaying prayer timings and dates.

-Prayers is a simple application that displays prayer timings and today's date in both Hijri and Gregorian calendars.
+Prayers is a simple web application that displays prayer timings and today's date in both Hijri and Gregorian calendars.
 It's built on the client side, utilizing an API for the server side.

 ## Features